Lehrstuhl für Zell- und Entwicklungsbiologie

 Yes, it’s true.
 We work on many, at first sight unrelated topics.
 What is the connection between antigenic variation and parasite motility?
 How is quorum sensing in trypanosomes related to tsetse biology?
 And how are these topics linked to the dynamics and structure of the cell surface?

 The common denominator of all our interests is the evolutionary adaptation of the African trypanosome to host and vector.
 We have shown that incessant motility is essential for removing host antibodies from the parasite’s cell surface.
 For this to work, the structure of the main surface proteins has been shaped for high mobility, even at the molecular crowding threshold.
 We have shown that endocytosis in trypanosomes is very fast, which allows rapid uptake and destruction of immune effector molecules.
 Obviously, antibody clearance is only one line of host defence; antigenic variation is the major one.
 We have shown that VSG switching and trypanosome development are linked processes.
 The VSG expression site is the virulence hub that not only controls antigenic variation but can also trigger developmental progress - in the absence of the quorum sensing molecule SIF.
-What is SIF?
-We still don’t know, but we are working on its chemical nature.
-Maybe its already functional in the host skin?
-We will see.
+We show that the plasticity of the tyrpanosome's life cycle has been underestimated, as the cell cycle arrrested stumpy stage is not required for developemental progression.
+We developed artficial skin and discovered that tsetse-fly transmitted parasites devevlop to an undiscovered life cycle stage, the skin tissue forms.

 And it needs an interdisciplinary team to (sometimes) tame the parasite.